Resolving the Hybrid vs. Native Apps Dilemma in 2023

 A native app is a mobile app purposely built for a particular operating system (OS) or platform.

-The compatibility of Kotlin and Swift with their respective operating systems enables native apps to access their host phones’ hardware and software directly.
+This sort of language-OS compatibility enables native apps to access their host phones’ hardware and software directly.
 You will see why this direct access is important later when I compare the performance of native apps and hybrid apps.

 What is a hybrid app?